ThePrez/ServiceCommander-IBMi/man/MAN.md

 - Kafka, Zookeeper, ActiveMQ servers, etc
 - Jenkins

-## Basic usage
-This tool currently requires you to define any services of interest in `.yaml` files.
-These files can be stored in any of the following locations:
-- A global directory (/QOpenSys/etc/sc/services)
-- A user-specific directory($HOME/.sc/services)
-- If defined, whatever the value of the `services.dir` system property is.
-The file name must be in the format of `service_name.yaml`, where "service_name" is the "simple name" of the service as to be used with this tool's CLI.
-The service name must consist of only lowercase letters, hyphens, and underscores.

 ## Current features
 Some of the features of the tool include:
 - The ability to specify dependencies (for instance, if one application or service dependds on another), and it will start any dependencies as needed